-Zand’s Herbalozenge has been third party tested by Consumer Labs and contains five milligrams of zinc gluconate per lozenge.
+Zand’s Herbalozenge has been third-party tested by Consumer Labs and contains 5 milligrams of zinc gluconate per lozenge.
 This product also contains a blend of other herbs known to soothe and help with cold symptoms such as licorice and eucalyptus.

 How do you know if you need a supplement for your immune system?